-Palmville Project
+A) Palmville Project

-Background:

-The District, in the fall of 2006, hired Engineer Nate Dalager from HDR Engineering to coordinate the Project Team process and develop a preliminary engineering proposal for construction of a flood damage reduction and fen restoration project in the Palmville area.
+Background: The District, in the fall of 2006, hired Engineer Nate Dalager from HDR Engineering to coordinate the Project Team process and develop a preliminary engineering proposal for construction of a flood damage reduction and fen restoration project in the Palmville area.
 A petition was presented to the Roseau County Commissioners, a public hearing was held and the Commissioners accepted the project.

-There has been extensive cooperation with the MN DNR

-and Wildlife Manager Randy Prachar in developing the project and also with the operation and maintenance plan.
+There has been extensive cooperation with the MN DNR and Wildlife Manager Randy Prachar in developing the project and also with the operation and maintenance plan.

 Holte Construction was awarded the bid with construction taking place in the winter of 2007 and spring 2008.
+A Joint Powers Agreement was signed by the Watershed District, Roseau County and the MN DNR in the fall of 2012.